att/rcloud/doc/1.5/guidoc/doc.md

 ### Locators

-RCloud supports the `locator()` function.
+RCloud supports the standard R [`locator()` function](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/locator.html).
 When the locator is active, RCloud adds a blue border around the plot and changes the cursor to a crosshair:

 <a href="img/locator.png"><img class="trunc" src="img/locator.png" /></a>

 To add points, left-click anywhere on the plot.
 To end or abort a locator request, press the &lt;ESC&gt; key.
-Once you have selected your locations, RCloud displays them below the plot:
+Once you have selected your locations, `locator()` returns the points clicked:

 <a href="img/locator_res.png"><img class="trunc" src="img/locator_res.png" /></a>